 I decided to launch my second book soon after launching my first book.
 To do that I needed more time in my day.
 The first thing I did was go to my husband.
 While we don’t have a 50/50 split, my husband is incredibly supportive at home and in my businesses.
 He fully supported my writing a second book.
 So I asked him point-blank what he wanted to take on from a list of things I chose that I thought he’d do well.
 He chose cooking.
 (He’s a great cook which is why this was on my list!)

-And that is when my husband began feeding our family with little input from me.
+That is when my husband began feeding our family with little input from me.
 Beyond occasional suggestions, I pretty much stay out of it, unless my husband asks me specifically to step in.
-And this is rare.
+And this is rare outside of his busiest time of the year.
 Cooking is usually all him.
 Again, thank goodness he’s good in the kitchen!

 Here’s what I want you to walk away with.
 Working moms must share the mental load.
 We must let go of being the one who does all the stuff.
 Having it all and feeling balanced doesn’t mean doing it all.
 It’s doable to release that mental load and it will take action.
 So, what is your first step?
 What is holding you back from releasing the mental load?
 Or maybe you’ve already released the mental load.
 What do this action and the subsequent result look like in your situation?
 Mompowerment readers are always looking for new inspiration from fellow working mamas like you.